Est. 2026 · Indigenous-Led · Canada

 Every project.
 Every time.

-100% Indigenous ownership.
+A contractual pathway to 100% Indigenous ownership.

 Local First Nation